google/skia-buildbot/README.md

 this repository directly with git clone or using gclient fetch, it is preferred to use go get so that the code is arranged correctly for Go.
 If this is your first time working on Go code, read about [the GOPATH environment variable](https://golang.org/doc/code.html#GOPATH).
 Make sure that
 $GOPATH/bin comes before /usr/bin in your PATH.
-If you have GOPATH set, run:
+Then run:

 ```
 $ go get -u -t go.skia.org/infra/...